Sensory ecology

 A boat-billed heron hunting visually at night.

-Sand knifefish nighttime activity (black area) across a lunar cycle, with each row representing one night.
-The heatmap shows moonlight illuminance.
+Sand knifefish nighttime activity across a lunar cycle.
+Each row represents one night; black areas show fish activity, and the heatmap shows moonlight illuminance.

 Example of a pulse-type electric signal (Crampton 2019).